How Much Does a Real Estate Agent Make a Year?

 The amount depends, of course, on many variables, not least of which is how hard the agent works and how many hours they devote to their real estate profession.
 The area where they work and the kinds of properties they sell will also make a difference, especially when earning commission.

 Also, consider the cost of living and housing prices where a real estate agent works.
 Real estate agents typically earn money via commission (say, 5% of the property’s sale price, which may be divided between a couple of agents, such as the listing agent and the buyer’s agent).
-This can make a tremendous difference: One real estate agent might be selling homes that sell in the range of $300k, while another might sell multi-million dollar waterfront homes in Hawaii.
+This can make a tremendous difference: One real estate agent might be selling homes in the range of $300k, while another might sell multi-million dollar waterfront homes in Hawaii.
 The latter will likely earn much more competitive pay.

 What Is the Average Salary for a Real Estate Agent?